A breeding ground for tech billionaires

 Many innovative fast-growing technology companies such as Skype, King, MySQL, Mojang (Minecraft) and Spotify have their origins in the region.
 This makes Stockholm the perfect place for companies and investors to find the technologies, people and companies they need to develop new products and services.

 Stockholm is a hub for future payment, funding, banking, and transaction services.
-Stockholm based companies has attracted a large portion of venture capital going into European fintech companies 2010-2015 and in the last 7-8 years there has been a new wave of entrepreneurs creating fast growing companies such as Klarna, iZettle and Dibs.
+Stockholm based companies has attracted a large portion of venture capital going into European fintech companies and in the last years there has been a new wave of entrepreneurs creating fast growing companies.

-Stockholm is the leading European city for game development with everything from leading AAA developers such as DICE (Battlefield series) to social and mobile games and indie developers.
-During 2014 there were several huge exits, most notably Microsoft’s 2.5B USD acquisition of Mojang and Kings NYSE IPO at a valuation of 7B USD.
+Stockholm is a leading European city for game development with everything from leading AAA developers such as DICE (Battlefield series) to social and mobile games and indie developers.
+Currently we are participating in the “Baltic Game Industry” project to further improve the conditions required to develop our Gaming industry.
+Read more about the project here.

 With its proximity to key players and access to Northern Europe and beyond, Stockholm is the business and financial center of Northern Europe.
 This is where decision makers and buyers are found.
 67% of Forbes 2000 IT software and hardware companies that have regional headquarters in Scandinavia have already chosen Stockholm.

-Stockholm has five billion dollar startups.
+Stockholm has six billion dollar startups.
 This means most numbers of unicorns per capita in the world after Silicon Valley.

 A tech hub